 It’s very possible you will notice that you aren’t using your closet space to its utmost efficiency.
 Pinsky believes in building out your closet so that you’re using the entire space.
 “If something like CA Closets is more than what you want to spend, go with The Container Store’s Elfa System," she says.
 "It is efficient, affordable, and interchangeable should you want to reconfigure at any point.”

 Now that you have a gleaming closet, consider where else storage can be useful.
-Furniture with hidden drawers can be a game-changer when stowing away seasonal clothing or extra linens.
-Now it's time to sit back, relax, and wait for the party to arrive.
+Furniture with hidden drawers can be a game-changer when stowing away seasonal items.